-In the last decade, retail channels and consumer engagement touchpoints have both mushroomed.
-There's now a kind of 'commerce' for most letters of the alphabet, it seems.
-Alongside the interchangeable eCommerce and m-commerce (mobile), there is q-commerce (quick commerce, under 30 minute deliveries), and v-commerce (voice).
+In the last decade, retail channels and consumer engagement touchpoints have mushroomed.
+There's now a kind of "commerce" for most letters of the alphabet.
+Alongside the interchangeable eCommerce and m-commerce (mobile), there is q-commerce (quick commerce, under 30-minute deliveries), and v-commerce (voice).
 Then there is social commerce, contextual commerce (see-and-buy in an item's organic environment), livestream commerce ... the list goes on.

 At the same time as purchase channels and touchpoints are increasing, digital and physical environments are converging.
-Shoppers may be using digital technology such as QR codes at shelf for price and product information in a physical store environment or buying online whilst in the physical store from a 'curated' collection.
+Shoppers may be using digital technology, such as QR codes, at the shelf for price and product information in a physical store environment or buying online while in the physical store from a curated collection.
 Touchpoints are also converging, with some previously predominantly used for consumer awareness, engagement and education now also becoming shoppable purchase channels.
-'Buy now' buttons in social media, for instance, enable see-and-buy, one-click purchases.
-This means that in many cases there is now no actual pre-purchase 'shopper journey' per se; that the traditional plan, search and evaluate stages of shopper journeys have in some instances been severely curtailed.
+"Buy now" buttons on social media enable see-and-buy, one-click purchases.
+In many cases, there is now no actual pre-purchase shopper journey per se - the traditional plan, search and evaluate stages of shopper journeys have in some instances been severely curtailed.